ali-sevinc/my-events/README.md

 # NextEvents demo project.

-to learning getStaticProps, getStaticPaths, auth and much more...
+to learning getStaticProps, getStaticPaths, auth and much more...(basic usages)

 ### Technologies